MasterCloudApps-Projects/Monolith-to-Microservices-Examples/Strangler_Fig/README.md

 </div>

 ### **Step 1**
-We have our monolith application, requests and functionalities are answered within it.
+We have our monolithic application, requests and functionalities are answered within it.

 ```
-> docker-compose -f Example_2/1_docker-compose-monolith.yml up --build
+> docker-compose -f Example_2/1_docker-compose-monolith.yml up

 > docker-compose -f Example_2/1_docker-compose-proxy.yml up -d
 ```